cosimameyer/cosimameyer.com/content/post/2025-02-14-setting-up-a-gallery-with-hugo/index.md

 ### Publish Your Gallery

 Once your gallery is populated, you can publish it.
-To do this, I set up a subdomain with my web hosting provider.
+To do this, you have different options.
+For instance, I set up a subdomain with my web hosting provider.
 Once this was set up, I needed my FTP details (username, server and password).
 How you get this may vary depending on your provider.
 Once I had these, I set them up as secrets in the GitHub repo and added the following GitHub Actions workflow (it is stored in `.github/workflows/deploy_website.yaml` in my gallery repository):

 ```yaml
 name: Deploy Website